Sep 24, 2024

 HELP -- My Semester Course lessons are running long!

-As we wind our way through April, you might be feeling crunched to finish your Personal Finance scope and sequence before the school year comes to a close.
+As you plan ahead for the semester, you may feel you have to rush to finish your Personal Finance scope and sequence to make sure you cover it all.
 Here are some great tips on what to do if your Semester Course lessons keep running long, requiring two class periods instead of one...

 Tip 1: Be Mindful on the Intros